How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 The Role of BCCS in Raising Standards

-Through its Fellowship and procedure-specific accreditation programmes, BCCS provides a formal route for surgeons to demonstrate their competence through documented case evidence, formal examination, and observed surgical assessment.
-BCCS Fellowship is not an attendance certificate.
-It requires a surgeon to demonstrate measurable standards of knowledge, clinical reasoning, and operative performance under independent scrutiny.
+Indeed, BCCS Fellowship is not an attendance certificate.
+Instead, it requires a surgeon to demonstrate measurable standards of knowledge, clinical reasoning, and operative performance under independent scrutiny.

 Frequently Asked Questions